oblivia-simplex/Narrativity/2_AAA_Editorial.md

 written by the writer herself.
 If narrative writers want the deepest issues in their work to be visible, they must supply the critical ideas that drive their practice.
 This journal will hopefully be a place that supports the development of that discussion.
-(Roy)\]\]
+(Roy)]\]

-## Excerpts from \"Interview with Carla Harryman,\" by Chris Tysh
+## Excerpts from "Interview with Carla Harryman,\" by Chris Tysh

-Tysh: \"The I expands,\" you wrote in \"Realism.\" In this age of decentered subjectivities, how do you deploy the narrative machinery of the \"I\" and the various sensibilities it is associated with?
+Tysh: "The I expands,\" you wrote in \"Realism.\" In this age of decentered subjectivities, how do you deploy the narrative machinery of the "I\" and the various sensibilities it is associated with?
 Could you discuss the techniques with which you defamiliarize your use of the first-person pronoun and in general address the issue of the speaking subject in your prose.
-Who speaks?[^cr5]
+Who speaks?[^2_AAA_Editorial_cr5]

 Harryman: My answer to this question is complex and leads to difficulties because I associate the I with power, control, destruction, gender, and whatever might transpire or exhibit itself between the poles of animation and passivity.
-Mine is an unwieldy set of interests, less easy to organize into the kinds of discussion that the problems of \"confession\" or \"authenticity\" lend themselves to; even so, as you will see, I am concerned with the relation of the
-\"self\" to the limits of knowledge.
+Mine is an unwieldy set of interests, less easy to organize into the kinds of discussion that the problems of "confession\" or \"authenticity\" lend themselves to; even so, as you will see, I am concerned with the relation of the "self\" to the limits of knowledge.

 When I think about the I, what first comes to mind is omniscience in novels.
 (My understanding of literary device and the problem of